-Percent contribution of non labile pool of SOC to TOC (Fig.2) under different land use forms was opposite to that of very labile and labile pools, the trend was followed as 200% cropping intensity (34.87%) followed by forest land (32.05 %),fallow land (31.28%)and lowest was recorded under 100% cropping intensity (28.22%).
-With increase in depth of soil the non labile pool of soil carbon decreased in all the land use patterns expect 200% cropping intensity in which it showed an increase.
+Percent contribution of non labile pool of SOC to TOC (Fig.2) under different land use forms was opposite to that of very labile and labile pools, and the trend was fellowed as follows: 200% cropping intensity (34.87%) followed by forest land (32.05 %),fallow land (31.28%)and lowest was recorded under 100% cropping intensity (28.22%).
+With increase in depth of soilsoil depth, the non labile pool of soil carbon decreased in all the land use patterns expect except the 200% cropping intensity in which it showed an increase.
 Higher values of non labile pool under 200% cropping intensity can be attributed to fairly stable and more recalcitrant carbon content in soil which increases with increase in soil depth.
-As almost 7-8 months the soil remains under submergence and this prolonged submergence might retard the oxidation and enhance the contribution of recalcitrant carbon to soil organic carbon.[30] also reported higher proportions of passive non labile pool in forest and it could be due to high input of plant litter in forest as compared to other land use patterns.
-They suggested that organic carbon in forest soils is more stable than the other land use type studied.
-The results of the present study indicate appropriate management practices are needed to prevent the losses of soil organic carbon through decomposition in land use patterns further the land use system affect both active and passive carbon pools.
+As almost 7.8 months the soil remains Given that the soil remains for almost 7-8 months under submergence and, this prolonged submergence condition might retard the oxidation and enhance the contribution of recalcitrant carbon to soil organic carbon.
+[30] also reported higher proportions of passive non labile pool in forest and it could be due to high input of plant litter in forest as compared to other land use patterns.
+They suggested that organic carbon in forest soils is more stable than the other land use types studied.
+The results of the present study indicate that appropriate management practices are needed to prevent the losses of soil organic carbon through decomposition in different land use patterns, further Also, the land use systems affect both the active and passive carbon pools.
 Our results are in accordance with findings of [31].